 Visit the Embassy of Slovenia website for current visa information.

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Slovenia.

 Crime: Slovenia’s overall crime rate is low.
-Incidents of purse snatching and pickpocketing are most common in the tourist areas, but robberies have been reported in less populated areas, primarily late at night.
+Incidents of purse snatching and pickpocketing are most common in tourist areas, with robberies and acts of vandalism reported in Ljubljana primarily late at night.

 Victims of Crime: U.S. citizen victims of sexual assault are encouraged to contact the U.S. Embassy for assistance.
 Report crimes to the local police by dialing 113.
 For medical emergencies, dial 112.
 Contact the U.S. Embassy aby calling +386-1-200-5500.
-Remember that local authorities are responsible for investigating and prosecuting the crimes.
+Remember that local authorities are responsible for investigating and prosecuting crimes.

 See our webpage on help for U.S. victims of crime overseas.